 This week we're reviewing annual leave.
 Fair Work have a Fact Sheet which we've attached to the weekly email.
-We've also copied it below, and then reviewed some additional information related to the Children's Services Award 2010.
+We've also copied it below, and then reviewed some additional information related to the Children's Services Award 2010 and the Educational Services (Teachers) Award 2020.